Variable Frequency Drives Thirty Years Ago

 Today, around the globe, renewable electricity along with energy efficiency is a key measure to stop global warming.
 In the USA, AC industrial motors represent 23% of total electricity consumption (971 TWh/year in 2018).
 Despite a greater acceptance of the VFDs, they are unfortunately still used only with a small percentage of industrial AC motors.

 Modern Day VFDs

-Modern day VFDs have come a long way since the 1990s when they were solely used in heavy industry.
-A new generation of devices like ABBs motor combined with VFD (EC Titanium motor) or Matrix drive by Yaskawa (U1000 Industrial Drive) show the way to the future.
+Modern-day VFDs have come a long way since the 1990s when they were solely used in heavy industry.
+A new generation of devices like ABBs motor combined with VFD (EC Titanium motor) or Matrix drive by Yaskawa (U1000 Industrial Drive) shows the way to the future.